tacitknowledge/simulator/README.md

 invoice;
 ```

-Here is used JavaScriptlanguage.
+Here is used JavaScript language.
 This script will be executed always and this script just will output "invoice" variable.
+Any BSF-compatible scripting language is supported.

 #Simulator Transports